robloxarchiver/RobloxArchiver/README.md

 # About Me

-I enjoy writing tools for Roblox and modding games such as Skyrim, Fallout 4 and soon Starfield once the Creation Kit releases.
-I am not a great programmer so I freely help people when I can for free, whether it's writing code or understanding certain concepts that I happen to understand.
-If you need to contact me, feel free to send me an e-mail.
+I enjoy writing tools for Roblox and games such as Skyrim, Fallout 4 and soon Starfield once the Creation Kit releases.
+I study Computer Science, Foundation of Web Design and IT, I also happen to dabble a little with Cybersecurity and Penetration Testing, I do not study them though as I have little interest in them.
+I contribute to Lego Game (Roblox) projects once in awhile at zero cost unlike most people.
+I love to help people when I can, with anything.
+I'm an ameteur at everything I do but I try my hardest to push on.

+I do not plan on getting a job technology related, I think I've had enough.

 # Programming Languages